forki/NoSilverBullet/slides/index.md

 ---
 ### The Roots?
->"You cannot expect society to accept this, and therefore we must learn to program an order of magnitude more effectively." - Dijkstra
+>" If software development were to continue to be the same clumsy and expensive process as it is now, things would get completely out of balance.
+You cannot expect society to accept this, and therefore we must learn to program an order of magnitude more effectively.
+To put it in another way: as long as machines were the largest item on the budget, the programming profession could get away with its clumsy techniques, but that umbrella will fold rapidly." - Dijkstra

 ***
 #### Improve ALL THE THINGS!